delphictech/rest-api-comparison/rust/README.md

   *** 1-3 links providing the correct project layout for your language.

+  - There is not much on Rust/Axum-specific project layouts.
+I was able to find an example from the Tokio teams [Axum example page](https://github.com/tokio-rs/axum/tree/main/axum/src)

 ### Language Specifics

   *** 1-3 links providing links to learn the language or documentation